-The BOSR does not believe the EIM Governing Body should set the agenda for RIF meetings - that should be left to the RIF Liaisons working with the RIF members.
-However, the BOSR encourages the EIM Governing Body to work closely with the RIF to identify any issue that may affect RIF members in a timely manner that enables the RIF to consider the issue and provide timely feedback.
+The BOSR does not believe written proscriptions specifying the EIM Governing Body's role in setting the RIF agenda are necessary but leaves the decision on the need for written guidance to the EIM Governing Body.
+The BOSR encourages the EIM Governing Body to work closely with the RIF to identify any issue that may affect RIF stakeholders in a timely manner that enables the RIF to consider the issue and provide timely feedback.